-Origin: Zhejiang province, China
+Origin: Zhejiang Province, China

 Description: Zhejiang is a tea-growing province on the Eastern coast of China.
 With the longest coastline of any province in the country, mountainous regions, to the west and south, subtropical climates and elevations suitable, Zhejiang grows one of China’s best-known teas.The region of Hangzhou in Zhejiang Province is home to one of China’s most famous green teas – it was granted the status of Imperial Tea during the Qing Dynasty.
 The leaves are pan roasted very soon after harvest to stop the oxidation process and preserve the fresh-plucked colour of the leaves.
 Part of the tea’s transformation involves hand-pressing the leaves against the pan, giving the tea its characteristic flat appearance.
-The perfume of the tea is sweet and aromatic, which is matched by its flavour.

-Brewing Instructions: 2g per cup; 90-95ºC water; steep 3-5 minutes
+Brewing Instructions: 2g per cup.
+100ºC water. steep 3-5 minutes.

-Subscribe to our monthly newsletter.
-Find out about special releases, events, sales and learn more about tea culture + tea growing at Westholme and around the world.
+Find out about special releases, events, sales, and learn more about tea culture + tea growing at Westholme and around the world.